mzazon/awesome-cloud-projects/aws/iot-device-lifecycle/iot-device-lifecycle.md

    echo "✅ Created thing type: $THING_TYPE_NAME"
    ```

    The thing type is now established with searchable attributes that enable fleet indexing to quickly locate devices by location, firmware version, or manufacturer.
-This template will be applied to all devices created in subsequent steps, ensuring consistent metadata structure across your entire IoT fleet.
+This template will be applied to all devices created in subsequent steps, ensuring consistent metadata structure across your entire IoT fleet and enabling powerful search capabilities.

 2. **Create Thing Group for Device Organization**:

    Thing Groups provide logical organization for devices, enabling batch operations like firmware updates, policy changes, and monitoring.
 Unlike individual device management, groups allow you to apply configurations and jobs to hundreds or thousands of devices simultaneously.
-This hierarchical organization mirrors real-world deployment patterns and simplifies fleet administration.
+This hierarchical organization mirrors real-world deployment patterns and simplifies fleet administration through centralized management operations.

    ```bash
    # Create a thing group for organizing devices